 It wasn’t until I lived in China, where I first tasted Uyghur food, that I experienced how tomatoes can work in Chinese cuisine.
 The Islamic Uyghur population live mostly in Xinjiang, a large autonomous region situated in the northwest of China.
 Although its terrain is dry and mountainous, Xinjiang produces a lot of tomatoes, which is why it is a common ingredient in Uyghur cuisine.
 I can’t even remember what dish I ate, but I distinctly remember tomatoes paired with cumin and thinking it’s one of the best things I ever tasted.

 Yes!
-Substitute the chow mein noodles with roughly 10 ounces of dried rice noodles, mung bean noodles, or Korean glass noodles (made from sweet potato starch).
+You can cook about 10 ounces of dried rice noodles, mung bean noodles, or Korean glass noodles (made from sweet potato starch).
 When it comes to stir fries, I prefer using mung bean or Korean glass noodles because they don’t break down quite as easily as rice noodles.
-You will also want to swap the soy sauce with gluten-free tamari.
+You will also want to swap the soy sauce with tamari, which is gluten free.

 CAN YOU COOK THIS WITH OTHER NOODLES?

 Yes!
 Besides the noodles I mentioned above, you can also prepare the dish with about 10 ounces of dried egg noodles.
 Shirataki noodles work, too.
 I’d probably use 3 packages of the noodles for the recipe.